wjzhengsh/blockchain/howto/ibp-v2-apis.md

 Example curl commands are provided for each API in the [{{site.data.keyword.blockchainfull_notm}} Platform API reference doc ![External link icon](../images/external_link.svg "External link icon")](/apidocs/blockchain "{{site.data.keyword.blockchainfull_notm}} Platform API reference doc").

 Also, you can use the **Try it out** function in the API Reference doc to test your API calls before you add them to your applications.
+You need to be logged in to {{site.data.keyword.cloud_notm}} in order to use the **Try it out** function.
+You can select any service instance from the drop-down list.
+All API requests are sent to the network specified in the API endpoint.

 ## Limitations
 {: #ibp-v2-apis-limitations}

-You can import only existing CA, peer, and orderer nodes from other {{site.data.keyword.blockchainfull_notm}} Platform free v2.0 beta networks.
+You can import only existing CA, peer, and orderer nodes from other {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.cloud_notm}} networks.

 ## Building a network by using APIs
 {: #ibp-v2-apis-build-with-apis}